PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 # Creating / Updating the DataStores
 A new spreadsheet is creation in three steps:
 - When a video is selected, by clicking the 'Select File' button, the Files tab is populated and the spreadsheet is created.
-- Immediatley, some initial calculations are done, much drone-specific data is calculated, several tabs created, and the spreadsheet updated.
+- Immediately, some initial calculations are done, much drone-specific data is calculated, several tabs created, and the spreadsheet updated.
 - If the user clicks the "Save" button (generally after changing some UI settings), the above data related to the drone flight is re-saved.
 - If the user clicks the "Run" button, much image processing data is calculated, several tabs created, and the spreadsheet updated.